 Rapid Response Vehicles

 Building on our experience and success we aim to provide Ireland’s first dedicated charity funded helicopter emergency medical service (HEMS).
-Based out of Cork Airport, ICRR’s Community Air Ambulance will be an asset of the National Ambulance Service and will respond to serious trauma and medical emergencies when tasked.
+Based out of North Cork, ICRR’s Community Air Ambulance will be an asset of the National Ambulance Service and will respond to serious trauma and medical emergencies when tasked.
 In its first month of service, Helimed92 responded to over 56 emergencies!
 We offer a vital lifesaving service, offering fast access to advanced clinical interventions at the roadside by highly trained pre-hospital emergency care medical personnel.
 Most critically, the Community Air Ambulance can bring the casualty to the hospital that best suits their life saving needs, not just the closest geographically.The ICRR Air Ambulance is an important fundraising focus for ICRR in 2018.